vinayakswami/Portfolio/Power BI Projects/Hospitality domain project/Readme.md

 <h3>Metrics </h3>
-📌 Cancellation % = Percentage of cancellation of Rooms
+📌 Cancellation % = Percentage of cancellation of Rooms<br>
-📌 No Show Rate % = Percentage of room booked but customer doesn't show up 📌 ADR(Average Daily Rate) = It is the ratio of revenue to the total rooms booked/sold, TO measure of the average paid for rooms sold in a given time period
+📌 No Show Rate % = Percentage of room booked but customer doesn't show up<br>
+📌 ADR(Average Daily Rate) = It is the ratio of revenue to the total rooms booked/sold, TO measure of the average paid for rooms sold
+    in a given time period<br>
-📌 Realisation % = It is succesful "checked out" percentage over all bookings happened.
+📌 Realisation % = It is succesful "checked out" percentage over all bookings happened.<br>
 📌 RevPAR(Revenue per Avialble Room) = RevPAR represents the revenue generated per available room, whether or not they are occupied.
-RevPAR helps hotels measure their revenue
+                                      RevPAR helps hotels measure their revenue generating performance to accurately price rooms.
-                                        generating performance to accurately price rooms.
-RevPAR can help hotels measure themselves against other properties or brands.
+                                      RevPAR can help hotels measure themselves against other properties or brands.<br>
-📌 DBRN(Daily Booked Room Nights) = This metrics tells on average how many rooms are booked for a day considering a time period.
+📌 DBRN(Daily Booked Room Nights) = This metrics tells on average how many rooms are booked for a day considering a time period.<br>
-📌 DSRN(Daily Sellable Room Nights) = This metrics tells on average how many rooms are ready to sell for a day considering a time period
+📌 DSRN(Daily Sellable Room Nights) = This metrics tells on average how many rooms are ready to sell for a day considering a time
+                                       period <br>
-📌 DURN(Daily Utilized Room Nights) = This metric tells on average how many rooms are succesfully utilized by customers for a day considering a time period
+📌 DURN(Daily Utilized Room Nights) = This metric tells on average how many rooms are succesfully utilized by customers for a day
+                                      considering a time period <br>

 <h2> Project Insights</h2>